dhinfra-org/dhinfra-org.github.io/_posts/2021-04-16-infrastructure-connection-and-global-digital-humanities.md

 <img src="/wp-content/2021/209.jpg"  width="700" height="300">

 Below, you can find slides presentation for a conference talk given by Urszula Pawlicka-Deger at the Global Digital Humanities Symposium organised by Michigan State University, US.
-More details can be found on the MSU Global DH website [here](http://msuglobaldh.org).
+More details can be found on the MSU Global DH website [here](http://msuglobaldh.org). <!--more-->

 **Infrastructure as the Origin of Inequities: A Case of Global Digital Humanities**